What is Content as a Service?

 Because your content's not tied up in its presentation, it's easy for you to switch tools whenever you wish.
 Instead of being locked in to a specific vendor, you're free to pick and choose.
 It's easy to make agile decisions about your content, whether that's a redesign that you can implement quickly or republishing your content to a completely new channel.

-Overview of production process
+Overview of the production process

 Identify and manage points of delay